Kipok/NeMo-Skills/visualization/Readme.md

     model2: /some_path/model2/output-rs*.jsonl
 ```

+The tool also supports comparison of multiple model outputs (e.g.
-Here, `model1` and `model2` are the names of the datasets for analysis.
+ `model1` and `model2` in the config above).
 All files satisfying the given pattern will be considered for analysis.

-On this page, you can sort, filter, and compare models.
+On this page, you can sort, filter, and compare model outputs.
 You can also add labels to the data and save your modified, filtered, and sorted dataset by specifying `save_dataset_path`.

 ### Filtering
 You can create custom functions to filter data.
 These functions should take a dictionary containing keys representing model names and values as JSON data from your dataset.